 There is a principle known as Occam's Razor.
 This principle states that generally the simplest explanation is the best.
 When we examine the facts about the New Testament claims is it simpler to say that the New Testament writers conspired over many decades to write about actual places and people in such a way so as to convincingly deceive thousands of people into believing that Jesus was the Messiah, fulfilled Old Testament prophecy, healed the sick, cured diseases, claimed to be divine, raised Lazarus from the dead, was crucified by Romans after enduring the religious court of the Sanhedrin, was buried, and rose from the dead or that it simply all happened and they recorded it?
 Which is the simpler explanation?
 Which requires greater faith?

 Did the conspirators get what they were after?

 Finally, if power and influence were sought by the New Testament writers, did they attain it?
-At best, what they have gained by such an elaborate hoax would have been influence in a small group of people who were outcasts in Israel as well as Rome.
+At best, what they would have gained by such an elaborate hoax would have been influence in a small group of people who were outcasts in Israel as well as Rome.
 Remember, to get followers into Christianity meant that you went against not only the Jewish system but also the Roman system, not to mention being able to concoct a story that could stand scrutiny.
-Obviously the odds are extremely against such a thing.
+Obviously, the odds are extremely against such a thing.

 Did they get what they were after?
 They were outcasts in their own society.
 They were beaten, ridiculed, accused of debauchery, jailed, beaten, and executed.
 If it was all a conspiracy, did they get the influence and power they were after?
 It doesn't seem so.
 Instead, it simply makes more sense to believe the New Testament than to say it was all a hoax.